 We will ensure that appropriate policy, training, technical and procedural measures are in place, including audit and inspection, to protect our manual and electronic information systems from data loss and misuse.
 We will only permit access to them when there is a legitimate reason to do so, and then under strict guidelines as to what the personal data can be used for.
 These procedures are continuously managed and enhanced to ensure up-to-date security.

-Cheshire Constabulary may disclose personal data to a wide variety of recipients in any part of the world, including those from whom personal data is obtained (as listed above).
+Cheshire Constabulary may disclose personal data to a wide variety of recipients in any part of the world, including those from whom personal data is obtained (see Section 4).
 This may include disclosures to other law enforcement agencies, partner agencies working on crime reduction initiatives, partners in the Criminal Justice arena, Victim Support, and to bodies or individuals working on our behalf such as IT contractors or survey organisations.
 We may also disclose to other bodies or individuals where necessary to prevent harm.

 Disclosures of personal data will be made on a case-by-case basis, using the appropriate data for the purpose and circumstances, and with the necessary controls in place.